Islive/bridge/docs/api/user/visitor.md

 getUserId <small>- Added at v0.0.1</small>
 -----
-Get the user id of a authenticated visitor
+Get the user id of the authenticated visitor.

 ### Parameters